apache/skywalking/docs/en/guides/backend-profile.md

-# Profile
-The profile is a sniffer line level analysis tool.
-Add the endpoint of the need profile in the UI interface, and the sniffer will perform the thread stack dump within the specified time.
-Finally, the existing stack data can be analyzed in the UI interface.
-1. [Thread analyst](#thread-analyst).
-They introduce how to analyze all thread dump and combine them to one stack tree.
+# Thread dump merging mechanism
+The performance profile is an enhancement feature in the APM system.
+We are using the thread dump to estimate the method execution time, rather than adding many local spans.
+In this way, the resource cost would be much less than using distributed tracing to locate slow method.
+This feature is suitable in the production environment.
+This document introduces how thread dumps are merged into the final report as a stack tree(s).

 ## Thread analyst
 ### Read data and transform